opendaylight/docs/docs/developer-guides/neutron-service-developer-guide.rst

 Each Neutron Service provider has its own feature set.
 Some support the full features of OpenStack, but others support only a subset.
 With same supported Neutron API, some functionality may or may not be supported.
-So there is a need for a way that OpenDaylight can tell networking-odl its capability.
-Thus networking-odl can initialize Neutron properly based on reported capability.
+So there is a need for a way that OpenDaylight can tell ``networking-odl`` its capability.
+Thus ``networking-odl`` can initialize Neutron properly based on reported capability.

-Neutorn Logger
+Neutron Logger
 --------------

 There is another small Karaf feature, ``odl-neutron-logger``, which logs